 - 185 g butter

 - Pinch of fine salt

 - Preheat the oven to 180 degrees Celsius or 356 Fahrenheit.
-Line one or two 20cm baking pans.
-See notes about which are best to use.
+Grease and line two 20cm baking pans.

 - In a large bowl, weigh out all your dry ingredients (do it!) and whisk together until they become a lovely chocolate brown.